-Three days after Penn Alum Steve Wynn (C ’63) was accused of sexual assault, his name was defaced on campus. streaked black paint across the letters that denominated the Commons near Irvine Auditorium.
+Three days after Penn Alum Steve Wynn (C ’63) was accused of sexual assault, his name was defaced on campus.
+An anonymous hand streaked black paint across the letters that denominated the Commons near Irvine Auditorium.
 Then the name was boarded up with bricks.
 University officials removed it from the scholarship he had established and rescinded his honorary degree.
 Just like that, every visible trace of Wynn’s connection to Penn was erased.

 Perhaps it occurred so swiftly because Wynn’s name was so prominent on campus, or because of pressure coming from the #MeToo movement.
 The University’s response was prompt, but it was also murky, and didn’t clarify how the University plans to address similar naming controversies in the future.
 Wynn’s is far from the only name that has raised eyebrows—and some of them, the names of slave owners and racists, have been around for centuries.
 With these, however, the renaming process is slower, and it’s unclear whose responsibility it is.
 And when the issue of renaming arises, so does the issue of whose name gets on the building to begin with.